limpyd/redis-limpyd-jobs/README.md

 It's better to always set a timeout, to reenter the main loop and call the `must_stop` method to see if the worker must exit.
 Note that the number of loops is not updated in this case, so a little `timeout` won't alter the number of loops defined by `max_loops`.

+##### `fetch_priorities_delay`

+The fetch_priorities_delay is the delay between two fetches of the list of priorities for the current worker.

+If a job was added with a priority that did not exist when the worker run was started, it will not be taken into account until this delay expires.

+Note that if this delay is, say, 5 seconds (it's 30 by default), and the `timeout` parameter is 30, you may wait 30 seconds before the new priority fetch because if there is no jobs in the priority queues actually managed by the worker, the time is in the redis hands.

 #### Other worker's attributes

 In case on subclassing, you can need these attributes, created and defined during the use of the worker: